mainstar123/ai-chatbot/docs/03-blocks.md

 Blocks is a special user interface mode that allows you to have a workspace like interface along with the chat interface.
 This is similar to [ChatGPT's Canvas](https://openai.com/index/introducing-canvas) and [Claude's Artifacts](https://www.anthropic.com/news/artifacts).

-The template already ships with the following blocks:
+The app already ships with the following blocks:

 - **Text Block**: A block that allows you to work with text content like drafting essays and emails.
 - **Code Block**: A block that allows you to write and execute code (Python).